-There has been a big influx of merchants submitting their logos to Google Merchant.
-Submitting your logo to Google Merchant Center is beneficial as it will be used in display, showcase ads, shopping actions, local inventory etc…
+There has been a significant influx of merchants submitting their logos to Google Merchant.
+Submitting your logo to Google Merchant Center is beneficial as it will be used in display, showcase ads, shopping actions, local inventory, etc.

-In a lot of cases the logo is unreadable in very small sizes, yes you are submitting a 500*500 square logo, but when Google uses the image in practice, the logo can be as small as 50 pixels.
+In many cases, the logo is unreadable in very small sizes, yes you are submitting a 500*500 square logo, but when Google uses the image in practice, the logo can be as small as 50 pixels.
 This causes the text to be unreadable.

 If you rearrange the logo to make it bigger, it becomes easier to read.

 Make sure your image is 100% square (500*500 pixels) or for the rectangle logo absolutely 2:1 (1000*500 pixels) And not 999*500 pixels.

 You can check the size of your image: